National Bolshevik Party: Latvia

+Moldova

+A chapter of the NBP existed in Moldova.

+Sweden

+A chapter of the NBP existed in Sweden.

 Ukraine

-Largely based in Eastern Ukraine, the NBP initially joined forces with another small parties and signed a "Declaration of the Kiev Council of Slav Radical Nationalists" together with Ukrainian nationalists.
-Later, Ukrainian national Bolsheviks were active in demonstrations against Ukrainian nationalists on the anniversary of the founding of the Ukrainian Insurgent Army.
+Largely based in Eastern Ukraine, the NBP initially joined forces with other small parties and signed a "Declaration of the Kiev Council of Slav Radical Nationalists" together with Ukrainian nationalists.
+Later, Ukrainian National Bolsheviks participated in demonstrations against Ukrainian nationalists on the anniversary of the founding of the Ukrainian Insurgent Army.
 National Bolsheviks also organized actions against the rapprochement of Ukraine–NATO relations.
-During the Orange Revolution, the Ukrainian NBP decided to not support any side.
+During the Orange Revolution, the Ukrainian NBP decided to remain neutral.
 National Bolsheviks also formed armed troop interbrigades and participated in the war in Donbas.

-European Court of Human Rights decision

-In September 2021, the European Court of Human Rights found that there was a violation of Article 11 of the European Convention on Human Rights on account of the dissolution of the NBP association in 2004 and on account of the refusal to register the NBP political party, and awarded €10,000 jointly to the children of Limonov and four of his followers.
+United States

+An NBP chapter existed in the United States around 2005.
+It espoused a Third Positionist worldview, describing itself as "Beyond the Left and Right" and rejecting both capitalism and Marxism.

+Controversy

+Critics of the NBP in both Russia and the West commented on the party's heavy use of totalitarian and fascist symbols.
+Some academics have described the group as neo-fascist.
+In the Russian media, the National Bolshevik Party was usually referred to as a far-left youth movement; however, some critics (including ex-members) allege that the NBP was dedicated to committing a colour revolution in Russia.